 Create ROR-powered forms

 If your system includes fields that users enter affiliation information into, you can standardize that input and capture corresponding ROR IDs by adding a typeahead (or "autosuggest") widget that prompts users to select an organization from ROR.
-Learn more about best practices and implementation steps here.
+Learn more about best practices and implementation steps for using ROR in your application's forms here.

 General best practices